What There Was Not To Tell

 The View from Mary's Farm

 A collection of essays entitled The View from Mary's Farm is for sale through this site.
 The collection includes 56 essays originally published in Yankee magazine, plus a few published for the first time in this collection.
-192 pages, softcover, the book sells for $14.95 plus $4 s+h ($18.95 total).
-Click on the links below to make an order online or else send check or money order (made out to Edie Clark) to Mary's Farm, PO Box 112, Dublin NH 03444.
-Please be sure to include your mailing address.
+192 pages, softcover.
+To order your copy of The View from Mary's Farm, click on the links on your left or contact Earth Sky + Water at 603-654-7649.
+Thank you!

 What Readers Have Said About The Place He Made